withchristopher/stripe-js-payment-shop/README.md

 Welcome to a e-commerce platform with Stripe payment integration.

 ### Description
-e-commerce platform with an integration with Stripe Payment API
+e-commerce platform with an integration with Stripe payment API

 ### How to Use
 View the website live: https://aqueous-eyrie-32041.herokuapp.com/